Skip to main content.

 • RS232 Serial cable could be very helpful to diagnose problems.

-• CD Recorder to create your final CD.
+• CD Recorder to create your final CD (for Restore CD).

-To create a Restore CD you will need following software:
+To create Restore CD/USB you will need following software:

 • POSIX-compliant systems which are capable to build NetBSD from sources.
 Any of the following should work - NetBSD, FreeBSD, Linux, Cygwin etc.